History of English cricket (1751–1775): 1764–1771

 The 1764 season marked the beginning of the "Hambledon Era" in earnest and it is believed to be about this time that the Hambledon Club was founded.
 A number of notable players are mentioned in sources for the first time, including three of the greatest 18th century players: Richard Nyren, John Small and Lumpy Stevens.
 Seven eleven-a-side matches between significant teams are known to have taken place.
 Chertsey and Hambledon, by then the leading teams in cricket, played each other three times as did teams called Norfolk and Suffolk.

 Five eleven-a-side matches were recorded in 1765 including two in Yorkshire between the Leeds and Sheffield clubs.
 There were only three matches in 1766 but including Sussex v Hampshire, which is the earliest reference to Hampshire as an individual county team.
 Seven matches were recorded in 1767 including one between Hampshire and Sussex.

+'The Blecheley Diary of the Rev. William Cole 1765-67' (edited by F.G Stokes) includes a reference to a cricket match in the diary's entry for Thursday 30 October 1766.
+The relevant sentence reads "Tom engaged himself to go with Mrs Willis's servants & others to Dinner at a Cricket Match at Fenny-Stratford, but I would not let him go 'till after Dinner."
+While it is true that 30 October is an unusually late time of year to be playing cricket, this is still significant in showing how popular the game was outside its early strongholds of the south-east counties and London.
+Both Bletchley (modern-day spelling) and Fenny Stratford are only around a mile apart, which would have made a journey by foot very easy.

 In 1768, the earliest references to patrons John Sackville, 3rd Duke of Dorset, and Sir Horatio Mann have been found in a cricketing context.
 In a game between Hampshire and Kent on Broadhalfpenny Down, Hampshire batsman John Small reportedly scored "above seven score notches" (i.e., over 140 runs), but it is not known if it was his match total or his score in Hampshire's second innings.
 Hampshire totalled 131 and 194 to win the match by 144 runs.
 A week later, Small scored more than 80 in a match against Sussex.
 Reports have survived of eight eleven-a-side matches in the season.